 - The best way to achieve a safe, in-person experience is for as many people to get vaccinated and boosted as possible.

-- The University of Michigan mandated that all students/staff/faculty at the University get vaccinated by August 30, 2021.
-Currently, the University has now mandated that all students/staff/faculty at the University receive a vaccine booster shot by February 4th, 2022 .
+- The University of Michigan mandated that all students/staff/faculty at the University get vaccinated by August 30, 2021 and receive a vaccine booster shot by February 4th, 2022 .
 You can read the University's COVID-19 Vaccination Policy here.

 - Vaccines are widely available - if your health and circumstances permit, we strongly encourage you to get vaccinated and boosted.

-- Self-reporting your vaccination status with UM will be key to having a more open fall semester - if you haven't done it already, please do!
+- Self-report your vaccination status with UM - if you haven't done it already, please do!